 Once the decision is made, the vehicle sends the response to the gateway for the decision of the protocols.

-Gateway responses to M2M platform for the usage of protocols.
+Gateway sends the response to M2M platform for the usage of protocols.

-M2M platform establishes the new protocol connection to the vehicle
+M2M platform establishes the new protocol connection to the vehicle.

 Once the connection is established, application streams the data to the vehicle.